linuxboot/heads-wiki/Installing-Heads.md

 Disabling the ethernet might make sense to save power

-Read-only root
----
-There are some changes to Qubes' files that have to be made first.
-[Patches were posted to the qubes-devel list](https://groups.google.com/forum/?fromgroups#!topic/qubes-devel/hG93VcwWtRY), although they need to be updated.

-TODO: write a script to apply all of these fixes

-Hashing the / partition and setting up dm-verity
----
-Signing /boot
----
 TPM Disk encryption keys
 ---
 The keys are currently derived only from the user passphrase, which is expanded via the LUKS expansion algorithm to increase the time to brute force it.
 For extra protection it is possible to store the keys in the TPM so that they will only be released if the PCRs match.